senzing-garage/sdk-components-ng/README.md

 These components require an implementation of the [Senzing REST API](https://github.com/senzing-garage/senzing-rest-api-specification) to function.
 You can use the [Senzing REST API Server](https://github.com/senzing-garage/senzing-api-server) as a default implementation in Java.
-Follow [the instructions](https://github.com/senzing-garage/senzing-api-server) to check out and build the [Senzing REST API Sever](https://github.com/senzing-garage/senzing-api-server) from source or download a pre-built version when available.
+Follow [the instructions](https://github.com/senzing-garage/senzing-api-server) to check out and build the [Senzing POC API Server](https://github.com/senzing-garage/senzing-poc-server) from source or download a pre-built version when available.

 ### SDK Components